 On January 20, 1863, Wright sent Granger and most of the Army of Kentucky, “to the Department of the Cumberland, to operate with the forces within that department.”
 Granger’s men fought at the Battle of Thompson’s Station in Williamson County, Tennessee on March 5, 1863.
 One month later, the Army of Kentucky defeated Confederate General Earl Van Dorn’s forces at the First Battle of Franklin (also known as the Battle of Harpeth River) on April 10, 1863.

 On June 8, 1863, Major General William S. Rosecrans, commanding the Department of the Cumberland, issued Special Field Order No. 156, reorganizing most of the units comprising the Army of the Kentucky.
 Many of the soldiers remained under Granger’s command as the Reserve Corps of the Army of the Cumberland.
-Later that summer, Granger’s division took part in the Tullahoma Campaign (June 24-July 3, 1863), driving Confederate General Braxton Bragg’s Army of Tennessee out of Middle Tennessee.
+Later that summer, Granger’s division took part in the Tullahoma Campaign (June 24–July 3, 1863), and drove the Confederate Army of Tennessee, under command of General Braxton Bragg, out of Middle Tennessee.
 During the campaign, the War Department also placed Granger in charge of the District of the Cumberland.
 He served in that capacity from June 24 to October 10, 1863.

 Battle of Chickamauga